simplemindedbot/simplemindedbot/content/pages/privacy.md

 Our blog may use cookies for essential functionality and analytics purposes.
 These cookies may collect anonymous usage data to help us improve our blog.
 Additionally:

+- Disqus may use cookies to manage your login and comment activity.
+Please review Disqus' [Cookie Policy](https://help.disqus.com/terms-and-policies/cookie-policy) for more information.
 - Cloudflare Insights uses cookies to analyze web traffic.
 - Google Fonts may use cookies to optimize font delivery.
-- FlexSearch may use your browser's local storage to store a search index for improved search performance.
+- elasticlunr may use your browser's local storage to store a search index for improved search performance.
 This data remains on your device and is not transmitted to us.

 ## Children's Privacy